corydonbaylor/graph-recommendation/README.md

 ```

-Above we have a confusing mess of self referential subqueries and expensive and time consuming joins.
-Not only is this much harder to write, it can be considerably slower.
+The SQL query involves complex subqueries and joins, which are harder to write and can be considerably slower.

 Simplified development enable faster and higher-quality product launches.

 ### Built for Speed

 According to [internal speed tests](https://Neo4j.com/news/how-much-faster-is-a-graph-database-really/), a simple friends of friends query is ***60% faster*** in Neo4j than in MySQL.
-The more degrees of separation between the starting and ending point expontially grows the execution time.
+As the number of degrees of separation between starting and ending points increases, execution time grows exponentially.

 | Depth | Execution Time – MySQL | Execution Time –Neo4j |
 | ----- | ---------------------- | --------------------- |